Zen Spot #76 -- Mindfulness, meditation and a tunnel beneath the train tracks February 5, 2018 00:05

 You can hear a locomotive when it is thirty seconds away.
 The apocalypse barreling.
 Fifteen seconds out, you can feel the ground start to shake.
 As it passes, the fight or flight response tickles one’s animal interior.

 Eight seconds of earthquake

-Sitting in the tunnel when a train passes over is, with eyes closed, perhaps, the antithesis of a path to mindfulness.
+Sitting in the tunnel when a train passes offers an unusual path to mindfulness.
 Or, perhaps, it is a precise metaphor.
 One can feel the experience taking effect.
 Inside the experience one’s mind is completely focused and, as the train disappears into the distance, one’s mind slowly returns to it’s full and upright position.

 The Middle Way

 I took the photo above on a beautiful, searing August day.
 The tunnel was a respite.
 I was outbound.
 My mother was waiting for a visit.
 Time was abundant.